There are four terminals at O'Hare International Airport that you can connect through:

 The domestic terminals, Terminals 1-3, are connected and all easily accessible from each other.
 If you arrive on a domestic flight and have a connecting domestic flight, you will have access to Terminals 1-3 upon arrival without having to clear the security checkpoints.
 If you have a connecting domestic flight via two different carriers, please contact your airlines for detailed instructions and information regarding checked luggage.

-Passengers with domestic connections in Terminal 5 may travel from Terminal 1-3 via the Terminal Transfer Bus (boarding pass required) or via the ATS.
+Passengers with domestic connections in Terminal 5 may travel from Terminal 1-3 via the Terminal Transfer Bus [TTB SERVICE HAS BEEN TEMPORARILY SUSPENED] (boarding pass required) or via the ATS.

 While most international flights depart from International Terminal 5, some depart from Terminals 1-3.
 Please visit our airlines page to reference which terminal an airlines operates from.